gosuilgiallo/AudioProcessing/reverb/src/README.md

 # Source files #
-This folder contains the C++ source file.
+This folder contains the C++ source files.
 More informations are provided on the README file of parent folder.